pawamoy/shell-history/README.md

 terminal (be it a tab, window, pane or else).
 Parents are obtained with a function that iteratively greps `ps` result with PIDs (see `shellhistory.sh`).

-Values for user, shell and level are simply obtained through environment
+Values for user, shell, and level are simply obtained through environment
 variables: `$USER`, `$SHELL`, and `$SHLVL`.

 Start time is computed just before the entered command is run by the shell,